matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

  * `m.replace` - Intended primarily for handling edits, these let you define an event which replaces an existing event.
-When aggregated, returns the most recent replacement event.
+When aggregated, returns the most recent replacement event (as determined by `origin_server_ts`).
 The replacement event must contain an `m.new_content` which defines the replacement content (allowing the normal `body` fields to be used for a fallback for clients who do not understand replacement events).
-The newest replacement is determined...
-FIXME

 For instance, an `m.room.message` which `replaces` an existing event looks like: